8 tips for self-care during difficult times

 - Call a family member or friend you’ve been meaning to reconnect with.

 - Ask for help if you are feeling overwhelmed, especially if you are feeling hopeless or having thoughts of wanting to end your life.
-The number for the National Suicide Talkline is 1-800-273-8255.
+Call the National Suicide Prevention Lifeline at 988 (the three-digit dialing code that launched July 2022).

 Find a doctor